kacperosko/JSQuiz/README.md

 Download project and open it with Visual Studio Code

-Install extension 'Live Server' and run JSQuiz/index.html in your temporary server
+Install extension 'Live Server' and run JSQuiz/index.html on the temporary server
 ## Features

-- Colorful friendly theme
+- A colorful, friendly theme
-- High interactions interface
+- Extensive interaction with the user
-- Variables saving to cookies
+- Variables writing to cookies
 - Editable list of questions